 Welcome to our official guide to Salisbury Racecourse.
-In this section we explore this great racecourse in detail, looking at its history, a look at the main races, a guide to track, hotel picks, fixtures, travel information, betting guides and even the weather!
+In this section we explore this stunning English racecourse in detail, looking at its history, the main races, a guide to the unique track, local hotel picks, fixtures, travel information, betting guides and even the weather!

 Believed to be one of the oldest horseracing courses in Britain, Salisbury Racecourse remains a top racing venue in the flat racing scene, holding up to fifteen race meets a year between May and October.

-Salisbury Racecourse is set in beautiful countryside surroundings and boasts an incredible view of the (now world-famous) Salisbury Cathedral.
+Salisbury Racecourse is set in beautiful countryside surroundings and boasts an incredible view of the world-famous Salisbury Cathedral.

 Just 2km from the city centre, Salisbury enjoys great transport links despite being set in scenery that would fool you to think you were in deepest, darkest rural Wiltshire!
 Just 8 miles from Stone Henge, it’s not uncommon for tourists to the UK to visit Salisbury Racecourse whilst in the area.

 The course itself accommodates flat racing only and is uphill almost for its whole length, so large galloping horses are favoured here.
 The straight is over seven furlongs long, with the loop course able to host races of over one mile and two furlongs.